OpinionsPolitics and Leadership

 Dr. AbdiRizak Warfa is a professor at the University of Minnesota.
 He also the author of “Cries in the Hinterland,” a historical book about the Somali Region in Ethiopia.
 Prof. Warfa writes about Somali issues and politics.

-Abdirizak Diis is Somali Media of Minnesota's founder, CEO, writer, and editor.
-Diis is also an anchor for Somali TV of Minnesota.
-He does community reporting, health and education awareness, and Horn of Africa geopolitical analysis.
+Abdirizak Diis is the founder and CEO of Somali Media of Minnesota, where he serves as a writer and editor.
+He is also an anchor for Somali TV of Minnesota.
+Abdirizak specializes in community reporting, health and education awareness, and geopolitical…

 Leave A Reply